Rui Hachimura NBA Playoffs Player Props: Lakers vs. Grizzlies

-Rui Hachimura and his Los Angeles Lakers teammates hit the court versus the Memphis Grizzlies in the 2023 NBA Playoffs, at 7:30 PM ET on Wednesday.
+The Los Angeles Lakers, Rui Hachimura included, will be in action at 10:00 PM on Saturday versus the Memphis Grizzlies in the 2023 NBA Playoffs.

-Let's look at Hachimura's prop bets, and some stats and trends to help you select good wagers.
+We're going to examine Hachimura's prop bets, using stats and trends to help you make good picks.

 Rui Hachimura Prop Bets vs. the Grizzlies